Glyntawe

 Glyntawe is a hamlet and parish on the upper reaches of the River Tawe in Powys, Wales, in the community of Tawe-Uchaf.

 It has always been sparsely populated.
 Today it attracts tourists for outdoor activities in the Brecon Beacons National Park and for caving.
+Glyntawe was also a community until 1986.

 Location

 A Topographical Dictionary of Wales (1849) describes Glyntawe as, "a chapelry, attached to the parish of Devynock, in the hundred of Devynock, union and county of Brecknock, South Wales, 15 miles (W. S. W.) from Brecknock.
 It is situated at the south-western extremity of the extensive parish of Devynock, in a vale between elevated and dreary mountains, not far from the source of the river Tawe."